List of Accept band members: Since 1994

 After the Death Row touring cycle, Schwarzmann was replaced by Michael Cartellone, who performed on 1996's Predator.
 The group disbanded for a second time in 1997.
 In 2005, Accept returned for a short run of shows in Europe and Japan, with Dirkschneider, Hoffmann and Baltes joined by Frank and Schwarzmann.
 The tour ended in August, after which Hoffmann claimed that Dirkschneider was preventing a longer reunion for the band.
 Members returned to other projects until 2009, when a new lineup of Accept was unveiled with vocalist Mark Tornillo in place of Dirkschneider.
 The group's lineup remained stable until 2014, when Frank and Schwarzmann were fired.
 Their places were taken in April 2015 by Uwe Lulis and Christopher Williams, respectively.
 Baltes quit the band in November 2018.

 For tour dates in early 2019, Baltes was replaced by Danny Silvestri, who had previously played with the group in 2017.
 In April, the band brought in Martin Motnik as their new full-time bassist.
 On 1 November, the band announced that Philip Shouse, previously a touring member, had joined them as their third guitarist, thus making them a sextet.
+In September 2025 the band parted ways with Lulis, thus returning to a two guitar line-up.